tsoding/rere.py/README.md

 ## Quick Start

 1. Create a file with a shell command line per line.
-Let's call it `test.list`.
+Let's call it [test.list](./test.list).
 2. Record the expected behavior of each shell command:
 ```console
 $ ./rere.py record test.list
 ```
-The above command should create `test.list.bi` snapshot file with stdout, stderr, and returncode captured as the expected behavior.
+The above command should create [test.list.bi](./test.list.bi) snapshot file with stdout, stderr, and returncode captured as the expected behavior.
 The file uses [bi format](https://github.com/tsoding/bi-format), for more infor see [Snapshot Schema](#snapshot-schema).

 3. Replay the command lines checking their behavior against the recorded one:
 ```console
 $ ./rere.py replay test.list.bi
 ```

-4. `test.list.bi` is expected to be committed into the project repo.
+4. [test.list.bi](./test.list.bi) is expected to be committed into the project repo.

 ## Snapshot Schema